-A new truckstop and service area development on the new length of the A1(M), although signposts will take you to the more distant Leeming Bar rest area.
+A truckstop and service area development on the newest length of the A1(M), although signposts will push you towards the more distant Leeming Bar rest area.

 This information is provided to us by third parties.
 You should always check with staff on site.

 A1, Junction 51